ocelot-inc/ocelotgui/README.md

 : Earlier we said prefix is c:\Qt\Qt5.9.1static, that is the Qt directory we need.
 : There will be an error message when you say mingw32-make the first time; we ignore it.
 : There will be warnings during compile; we ignore them.
+: Probably cmake is available, if not, get from cmake.org/download and put on system path.

 : Change ocelotgui.pro so that after the Copyright + License notice it looks like this.
 : When we built we forgot to say DEFINES += STATIC, but for us it works anyway.